DefinitelyTyped/DefinitelyTyped/types/gapi.client.storagetransfer-v1/readme.md

 await gapi.client.googleServiceAccounts.get({ projectId: "projectId",  });

 /*
+Gets the latest state of a long-running operation.
+Clients can use this method to poll the operation result at intervals as recommended by the API service.
+*/
+await gapi.client.transferOperations.get({ name: "name",  });

+/*
+Pauses a transfer operation.
+*/
+await gapi.client.transferOperations.pause({ name: "name",  });

+/*
+This method is not supported and the server returns `UNIMPLEMENTED`.
+*/
+await gapi.client.transferOperations.delete({ name: "name",  });

+/*
 Lists operations that match the specified filter in the request.
 If the server doesn't support this method, it returns `UNIMPLEMENTED`.